 The pellet machine

 The process begins with the raw material – in this case, coarse sawdust – being blown into a hammer mill.
-From there, the sawdust is reduced into smaller particles measuring a maximum of 0.2 inch.
+From there, the sawdust is reduced into smaller particles measuring a maximum of 5 millimetres.
 The hammer mill is also equipped with a screen to remove any stones.
 The sawdust is then blown into a large container equipped with agitators.
-Here, two screw conveyors push the sawdust through a steel mold with a number of small holes.
-The dimension of the holes varies depending on the type of raw material, but 0.3 inch is the most common.
+Here, two screw conveyors push the sawdust through a steel mould with a number of small holes.
+The dimension of the holes varies depending on the type of raw material, but 8 millimetres is the most common.
 After the sawdust has been compressed, the pellets drop onto a conveyor and pass into a cooling tower.
 Once the pellets are cool, they are fed onto another conveyor and finally dropped into bags.